 We’ve heard from a few people looking for books for younger readers who are interested in, but not quite ready for, The Hunger Games trilogy.
 Here are some sci-fi and dystopian fiction suggestions for the pre-teen set (ages 9–11), all recommended by the Magazine.

 The robot protagonist of Helen Fox’s Eager has been programmed to experience the world much like a child, learning and growing from each new adventure.
 Eager experiences joy, sadness, and—in helping Gavin and Fleur Bell investigate a new breed of robots that are staging a revolt—discovers his own courage and bravery.
 The endearing Eager makes a memorable, and occasionally poignant, protagonist.
-(Random/Lamb)
+(Random House/Lamb, 2004)